 Relocation Cases Where Custodial Parent Wants To Move Out Of State

 Here, I am talking about situations where the mother wishes to move to another state that is too far away to allow the father to have “normal ” regular visitation time.
-For example, the parents were living in New York but the mother wants to move to Florida or Texas.
+For example, the parents were living in New York but the mother wants to move to Florida, California, or Texas.
 These cases will dramatically affect the living arrangment of the child or children, and can cause major disagreements between the parents.
 They are also the cases where it is often very difficult to predict the outcome.
 These cases can oftentimes require the Court to make some very difficult decisions.

 In New York, Courts have wrestled with these cases for many years, and the primary case on the issue is Tropea v Tropea, a case from New York’s highest court.
 The Tropea case was followed by numerous other cases which sought to explain what exactly Tropea meant, as it was a somewhat convoluted case.